Nolan Gorman Player Props: Cardinals vs. Rockies

 Nolan Gorman At The Plate

-- Among qualifying hitters in MLB play, he ranks 111th in batting average, 77th in on-base percentage, and 25th in slugging.
+- Among the qualifying batters, he ranks 101st in batting average, while his on-base percentage ranks 70th and he is 15th in slugging.

-- Gorman has had at least one RBI in 35.8% of his games this year (34 of 95), with more than one RBI 18 times (18.9%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Gorman has picked up an RBI in 36.5% of his games this season, with more than one RBI in 19.8% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.